 - B – Bone pain and/or damage (areas of damage – or lytic lesions – and/or bone loss – osteoporosis).

-Once your tumour has been staged and graded, your doctor may recommend genetic testing, which analyses your tumour DNA and can help determine which treatment has the greatest chance of success.
+Once your tumoura tissue mass that forms from groups of unhealthy cells has been staged and graded, your doctor may recommend genetic testinga procedure that analyses DNA to identify changes in genes, chromosomes and proteins, which can be used to analyse tumour DNA to help determine which treatment has the greatest chance of success, which analyses your tumour DNA and can help determine which treatment has the greatest chance of success.
 They will then discuss the most appropriate treatment option for you.

 Treatment is dependent on several factors, including location, stage of disease and overall health.